chentcthomas/chentcthomas.github.io/essays/how-ui-frameworks-changed-the-way-i-build-websites.md

 But I soon realized the problem.
 As my projects became more detailed and complex, every time I wanted to change the layout, I had to start rewriting my CSS from scratch.
 If I wanted the website to look right on both phones and computers, I needed to write a bunch of extra code just to make it responsive.

+## My First Time Using a Framework
+When I first tried Bootstrap 5, that’s when I truly understood how powerful frameworks could be.
+At the beginning, it was really painful to learn.
+I had to memorize so many class names like container, row, col, and navbar.
+These are all CSS classes I would use over and over again, and it honestly felt like I was learning another programming language.

+But when I used it to finish my first webpage, I was honestly amazed.
+The layout automatically aligned itself without me needing to manually adjust anything.
+I didn’t have to worry about how it would look on different screen sizes, everything just worked.
+At that moment, I finally understood why so many people recommend UI frameworks.

 <div class="row justify-content-center align-items-center">
   <div class="col-md-6 d-flex flex-column align-items-center">
     <img src="../img/how/original.png" class="img-fluid rounded mb-2" style="max-height:400px;" alt="Original version">